Clinical UM Guideline

 |Delivery before 34 weeks|

-As part of the design of the trial, the authors estimated that the overall incidence of preterm delivery was 25%, and therefore, the 28.5% incidence of preterm delivery in the placebo group was in the expected range, unlike the Meis trial (da Fonseca, 2003).
-In the da Fonseca (2003) randomized controlled trial, preterm birth occurred in 13.8% of the progesterone group and in 28.5% of the placebo group, which was statistically significant.
-Also in the placebo group, 18.5% of women delivered before 34 weeks, as compared with only 2.7% in the active treatment group (also significant).
-However, of the 142 high-risk subjects entered into this trial, only four subjects had an incompetent cervix requiring cerclage, and only five subjects had a uterine malformation.
+As part of the design of the trial, the authors estimated that the overall incidence of preterm delivery was 25%, and therefore, the 28.5% incidence of preterm delivery in the placebo group was in the expected range (da Fonseca, 2003).
+Preterm birth occurred in 13.8% of the progesterone group and in 28.5% of the placebo group, which was statistically significant (P<0.05).
+Also in the placebo group, 18.5% of women delivered before 34 weeks, as compared with only 2.7% in the active treatment group (P<0.05).
+However, of the 142 high-risk subjects entered into this trial, only 4 subjects had an incompetent cervix requiring cerclage, and only 5 women had a uterine malformation.
 As a result, it is difficult to extrapolate the overall conclusion of efficacy for progesterone vaginal suppository therapy in these two small groups.
-Since that time, no other published studies have focused specifically on the high-risk variables of either cervical cerclage or uterine anomaly.
-As a result, the current evidence supporting the effectiveness of progesterone in reducing preterm birth in women with either of these conditions remains insufficient.

-In 2007, da Fonseca reported on the use of vaginal progesterone in women at high risk of pre-term delivery due to short cervical length.
-This study, which was sponsored by the Fetal Medicine Foundation, randomized 250 women with a cervical length of 15 mm or less to nightly (between 24 and 34 weeks of gestation) vaginal progesterone or placebo capsules.
-Although vaginal progesterone therapy was associated with a reduction of 44% in the rate of preterm birth, questions remained regarding fetal outcomes; composite measures of neonatal therapy (25% vs. 33%) and morbidity (8% vs. 14%) were not significantly reduced.
-Two publications of the same systematic reviews were published in 2009 which suggest that vaginal progesterone therapy may benefit a select group of women with short cervical length, and they advocate for routine screening of cervical length in the mid trimester, although this strategy is not currently recommended by the American College of Obstetrics and Gynecology (ACOG) (daFonseca, 2009a; daFonseca, 2009b).
-Additional recent evidence has been published regarding use of vaginal progesterone in at-risk pregnancies due to short cervix.
 In 2012, Romero published a meta-analysis of individual data from five randomized controlled trials, in which vaginal progesterone was compared to placebo or no treatment in asymptomatic pregnant subjects with a sonographic short cervix (cervical length 25 mm or less) in the mid-trimester.
 All of the studies were double-blinded and placebo-controlled.
 The studies included data on a total of 775 women, 723 (93%) with singleton pregnancies and 52 (7%) with twin pregnancies.
-A pooled analysis of data from the five studies found that treatment with vaginal progesterone was associated with a statistically significant reduction in the risk of preterm birth before 33 weeks' gestation compared to placebo (12.4% vs. 22.0%, respectively; RR: 0.58, 95% CI: 0.42 to 0.80).
-When the analysis was limited to women with a singleton birth and no history of previous preterm birth, there remained a significant benefit of progesterone treatment to reduce the rate of preterm birth before 33 weeks (RR: 0.60, 95% CI: 0.39 to 0.92).
-The outcome of preterm birth before 36 weeks' gestation was marginally significant, and there was not a significant difference between groups in the rate of preterm birth before 37 weeks' gestation (37% in the treatment group and 43% in the placebo group).
-(Romero, 2012) Additional studies have not demonstrated a beneficial effect from vaginal progesterone in other at-risk groups with a short cervix, such as multiple gestations and those with a history of prior spontaneous preterm birth (Berghella, 2010; Grobman, 2012).
+A pooled analysis of data from the five studies found that treatment with vaginal progesterone was associated with a statistically significant reduction in the risk of preterm birth before 33 weeks gestation, compared to placebo (12.4% vs. 22.0%, respectively; RR: 0.58, 95% CI, 0.42 -0.80).
+When the analysis was limited to women with a singleton birth and no history of previous preterm birth, there remained a significant benefit of progesterone treatment to reduce the rate of preterm birth before 33 weeks (RR: 0.60, 95% CI, 0.39-0.92).
+The outcome of preterm birth before 36 weeks gestation was marginally significant, and there was not a significant difference between groups in the rate of preterm birth before 37 weeks gestation (37% in the treatment group and 43% in the placebo group; Romero, 2012).
+An additional prospective cohort study provided secondary analysis of a prior study (O'Brien, 2007) of women with a short cervix (less than 28 mm) and a history of early preterm delivery, who were administered vaginal progesterone gel (90 mg); results showed a significantly reduced rate of preterm birth (before 32 weeks) compared with placebo (DeFranco, 2007).

-Another systematic review also attempted to assess the benefits and harms of progesterone administration for the prevention of preterm birth in women and their infants.
+A systematic review assessed the benefits and harms of progesterone administration for the prevention of preterm birth in women and their infants.
 Eleven randomized controlled trials (2,425 women and 3,187 infants) were included.
-For women with a history of spontaneous preterm birth, progesterone was associated with a significant reduction in preterm birth before 34 weeks (one study, 142 women, RR 0.15, 95% confidence interval [CI] 0.04-0.64, number needed to treat 7, 95% CI 4-17), but no statistically significant differences were identified for the outcome of perinatal death.
-For women with a short cervix identified on ultrasound, progesterone was not associated with a significant difference in perinatal death (one study, 274 participants, RR 0.38, 95% CI 0.10-1.40), but there was a significant reduction in preterm birth before 34 weeks (one study, 250 women, RR 0.58, 95% CI 0.38-0.87, number needed to treat 7, 95% CI 4-25).
+For women with a history of spontaneous preterm birth, four studies were included; two used IM progesterone and two used vaginal progesterone.
+In this subset of the analysis, progesterone was associated with a significant reduction in preterm birth before 34 weeks (one study, 142 women, relative risk [RR] 0.15, 95% confidence interval [CI], 0.04-0.64, number needed to treat 7, 95% CI, 4-17), but no statistically significant differences were identified for the outcome of perinatal death.
+For women with a short cervix identified on ultrasound, progesterone was not associated with a significant difference in perinatal death (one study, 274 participants, RR 0.38, 95% CI, 0.10-1.40), but there was a significant reduction in preterm birth before 34 weeks (one study, 250 women, RR 0.58, 95% CI, 0.38-0.87, number needed to treat 7, 95% CI, 4-25).
 The authors concluded that progesterone is associated with some beneficial effects in pregnancy outcome for some women at increased risk of preterm birth (Dodd, 2008).

-In October 2012, ACOG issued an updated practice bulletin No. 130 entitled, Prediction and Prevention of Preterm Birth, which replaces the former Bulletin No. 419 (2008) described above.
+Also in 2012, ACOG issued a practice bulletin No. 130 entitled, Prediction and Prevention of Preterm Birth.
 The following recommendations were made regarding progesterone therapy:

 Level A: (based on good and consistent scientific evidence)